mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/RCC/RCC_UseHSI_PLLasSystemClock/readme.txt

 @par Example Description

-This example shows how to modify the PLL parameters in run time.
+Modification of the PLL parameters in run time.

 In this example, the toggling frequency of the green LED depends on the system clock frequency and, each time the user-button is pressed, the PLL switches between two configurations.